Vimal-Kumar-V/getting-started/README.md

-# INDUCTION
+# Steps to  access code
 **step1**:
 *create a git account*
 **step2**:
-*Go to your profile and copy the profile url*
+*Once account is created go to your account.Click your profile_image which is in top right corner.*
 **step3**:
-*Go to chat in kissflow
+*Once clicked copy the webpage url which is your profile link.*
+**step4**:
+*Goto kissflow website and open chat*
+**step5**:
+*In chat search for vivekmadurai and send the copied profile link to him and ask him to give you code*.